AnimNyan/UEShaderScript/README.md

 ### Saving Preset Shader Maps
 ### Rules when Saving presets
-1. The "X Node Name" input box refers to an image texture node on your current node tree.
+1. The X Node Name input box refers to an image texture node on your current node tree.
-You can think of the "X Node Name" marking an image texture node that we wish to dynamically load with an image texture.
+You can think of the X Node Name marking an image texture node that we wish to dynamically load with an image texture.

+#### How do we mark an image texture node you ask?
+So we make sure what is inside the X Node Name is the same as the image texture node name. e.g. inside the Diffuse Node Name box: "Diffuse Node" so we select an image texture node > press n to open up Properties > Items > Now change the Node Name: to "Diffuse Node".
+And you're done!

+2. The X Suffix input box refers to what is of the texture inside the files.
+So you'll have to check what textures are in charge of diffuse. e.g. for Dead By Daylight the diffuse textures are named "_BC", "_BC_01", ""_BC_02", "_BC_03" and "_BC_04".
+So we put each of those in the input box separated by spaces like so: "_BC _BC_01 _BC_02 _BC_03 _BC_04"